 We have a classroom component to what we do—also funded by the Pulitzer Center— and we do a lot of visits to middle and high schools in the States.
 We always start off by saying ‘What comes to mind when you think of Africa?’
 And it’s exactly what I just said.
 Of course, given the news of recent years, people also say Ebola, poor, famine… and then there’s animals …lions and giraffes.
 The Everyday Projects is saying all those things happen on this continent, but there is a much broader spectrum of what life is like here.

-How did Everyday Africa grow from an Instagram account to a massive global movement?
+How did Everyday Africa grow from an Instagram account into a massive global movement?

 The first Everyday Africa photo was posted on March 1, 2012, so we’re just over the five-year mark, which feels totally crazy to me.
 This was a time when Instagram was really new, certainly relatively new for professional photographers to be jumping onto.
 So we were fascinated by it in so many ways; we were fascinated by the commentary, and we were fascinated by the fact that young people seemed to be learning about the world through our work and it was their first glimpse of these places, and their comments reflected that.